English 10

 Course Outline

-Short stories and narrative writing - 3 weeks
+Short Fiction and Literary Analysis - 3 weeks

-With Julius Caesar, students will study drama and its place in literature, as well as become familiar with some canonized literature with roots in historical events
+With Julius Caesar, students will study drama and its place in literature, as well as become familiar with some canonized literature with roots in historical events.
+Students will end the unit with an essay focused on the development of a theme.

 All students are to adhere to rules and expectations set by the Pittsville Student Handbook.
 In addition:

-1) Students must arrive to class on time every day ready to give their best effort.
-This means having all materials as well as a good attitude.
+Students should arrive to class on time every day ready to give their best effort.
+This means having all materials as well as a learning-centered mindset.

 Essential Standards Covered in This Course